 In the Bayesian estimate, as a new observation $x_n$ becomes available, the information on all the past $\theta_i, i=1,\ldots, n-1$, is updated.
 This efficiently exploits the sample information, but is computationally expensive.
-Instead, Newton's algorithm (\ref{eq:newton}) does not update the estimate $G_{n-1}$, and $x_n$ only enters in inference on $\theta_n$, in an empirical Bayes flavor.
-The two estimates coincide only for $n=1$.
-However, even for $n=1$, Newton's rule makes a simplification of the posterior distribution of $G$, replacing the mixture of Dirichlet processes $\int \DP(\alpha G_0+\delta_{\theta_1}) d\tP(\theta_1 \mid x_1)$, as from (\ref{eq:posteriorDPmixture}), with a \DP($\alpha G_0 + \tP(\theta_1 \mid x_1))$.
-For $n \geq 1$, Newton's estimate loses in efficiency, not fully exploiting the sample information, but, on the other hand, is very fast; if one evaluates (\ref{eq:newton}) on a grid of $m$ points and calculates the integral that appears at the denominator using, say, a trapezoid rule, then the computational complexity is $m n$.
+Instead, Newton's algorithm (\ref{eq:newton}) does not update the estimate $G_{n-1}$, and $x_n$ only enters the inference on $\theta_n$, with an empirical Bayes flavor.
+The two estimates coincide only for $n=1$ and, even in this case, Newton's rule makes a simplification of the posterior distribution of $G$, replacing the mixture of Dirichlet processes $\int \DP(\alpha G_0+\delta_{\theta_1}) d\tP(\theta_1 \mid x_1)$, as from (\ref{eq:posteriorDPmixture}), with a \DP($\alpha G_0 + \tP(\theta_1 \mid x_1))$.
+For $n \geq 1$, Newton's estimate loses efficiency, not fully exploiting the sample information.
+On the other hand, it is very fast.
+If one evaluates (\ref{eq:newton}) on a grid of $m$ points and calculates the integral in the denominator using, say, a trapezoid rule, then the computational complexity is $m n$.